 Plantings near Roadways.
 Trees near public or private roads should be planted a minimum of 5' (where possible) from the edge of the paved or gravel shoulder.
 Trees along numbered routes should meet the setback requirements of MDOT.
 Prior to planting, property owners should consult with MDOT officials as to the location of the right of way.
-Landscaping planted at intersections should preserve an adequate sight triangle.
+Landscaping planted at intersections should preserve an adequate sight triangle as determined by a traffic engineer.
 Trees should not be planted in the strip between the roadway and the pathway paralleling Route 302.